sagefy/sagefy/gh-pages/f_technology/contribution.md

     - Use `_tablename` to refer to the name of another table.
     - Table names use all plural, field names are singular.
 Model names are singular.
 Use underscores.
     - Multiple join tables should use both names, and both in plural form.
-    - When the relationship is...  _TODO: Review_
+    - When the relationship is...
-        - 1 to 1: Use the same ID for both.
+        - 1 to 1: Should probably use embedding.
+Otherwise, use the same ID for both.
         - 1 to many: Put the "1" ID into the "many" rows.
-        - Many to many: Use a join table.
+        - Many to many: Embed IDs, otherwise use a join table.
     - Don't use negative named booleans.
-Stay positive :)
+Stay positive.

 Coffeescript
 ------------